suneethi80/drug_side_effects_predictionmodel_nss/README.md

 Models Used: Classification models: Logistic regression, Random Forest, LASSO and XGBoost

+Notes on notebooks:
+Each of the notebooks are organized in a stepwise manner and named accordingly along with numbering.
+For example 1 represents the first notebook and the description (in the case notebook 1 is importing dataset) is mentioned along with the number.

 References:
 Pauwels, E., Stoven, V., Yamanishi, Y., 2011.
 Predicting drug side-effect profiles: a chemical fragment-based approach.
 BMC Bioinform.
 12 (1), 169. – Source of chemical substructures data
 DrugBankTM : Original source for Pauwel’s dataset